etases/EduBlock.Report/Requirement.md

   * Staff click "Update" button.
   * A form will appear, staff then edit their information.
   * Staff click "Submit" button.
-  * System edit staff's information and show success message.
+  * System edits staff's information and show success message.
 * **Alternate Flow:**
   * Staff click Change Password button to change their password.
   * A form will appear, staff then edit their password.
   * Staff click "Submit" button.
-  * System edit staff's password and show success message.
+  * System edits staff's password and show success message.
 * **Exception:**
   * System displays error notification if the form is not filled correctly.